 William McPhee Scholarship

 This endowment was established in 1989 by Dr. William McPhee, a former CSW faculty member.
 The scholarship is awarded to a PhD student who demonstrates outstanding promise in the area of social work research.
-It provides support to assist the student with his/her own dissertation.
+It provides support to assist the student with their own dissertation.

 Jamal O’Jack Scholarship